MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/10_setup-platform-instance-on-azure-subscription-for-nonprofits.md

 title: Setup platform instance on Azure subscription for Nonprofits
 original-url: https://docs.microsoftcommunitytraining.com/docs/setup-platform-instance-on-azure-subscription-for-nonprofits
 ---

+# Setup platform instance on Azure subscription for Nonprofits

 If you are a non-profit organization, you can apply for Azure credit grant of $3500 per year which can be used to setup and run an instance of Microsoft Community Training platform for your organization.

 In this article, you will learn how to avail Azure credit grant of $3500 per year for non-profits and create a pay-as-you-go subscription to get started with the deployment of Microsoft Community Training platform.